zigzag-tech/livestack/tutorials/2-live-counter-tutorial.md

 ### Real-Time Simple Counter App Tutorial

-Hopefully by following the previous tutorial, you have successfully got your own real-time speech app up and running.
-Now this tutorial will guide you through the creation of another real-time full-stack application using Livestack.
+This tutorial will guide you through the creation of another real-time full-stack application using Livestack.
 We will dive into the details of the server, client, and common components to understand how they work together to provide a seamless real-time experience.

-### Quick Start
+### TL;DR

 As always, you can run the following commands to see how the end result is going to look like